ja0nz/bachelorarbeit/paper.md

 ## Shadow DOM [(w3c)](http://w3c.github.io/webcomponents/spec/shadow/)

 The second most important concept of *web components* rewards to the *shadow DOM* spec.
-The concept isn't the easiest to wrap ones head around.
-Basically it's an isolated DOM tree living inside an hosting DOM tree.
-The spec referencing the hosting tree as **light tree** and the attached DOM as **shadow tree**.
-Conceptually, the Shadow DOM issues a single topic: **Style Encapsulation**.
+In terms of complexity this spec outpacing all others by far.
+A *shadow DOM* is basically an isolated DOM tree living inside an another (hosting) DOM tree.
+The spec refers the hosting tree as *light DOM tree* and the attached DOM as *shadow DOM tree*.
+Conceptually, the *shadow DOM* issues a single important topic in software development: **Encapsulation**.
+While the first spec *custom elements* provides a sufficient way to encapsulate JS behavior,  *shadow DOM* coined strongly to in the direction of style encapsulation.

-With an ever increasing complexity of an single-page application, the global nature of the DOM creates a challenging situation for the web developer and often ends up in highly fragmented bits of CSS and obscure CSS selectors.
+With an ever increasing complexity of an single-page application, the global nature of the DOM creates a daunting situation for code organization and leads over times to highly fragmented bits of CSS and obscure CSS selectors or html wrappers.
 Of course, this situation lowers code clarity and reusability dramatically.
 The only solution which won't break with the existing global paradigm effectively is to allow separate pieces of encapsulated code sit on top of the global DOM  - introducing the shadowed DOM approach!

 Enhancing the previous example the new encapsulated `HelloWorld` would like this: